ibillingsley/HitScoreVisualizerPreview/README.md

 ## [hsv-preview.netlify.app](https://hsv-preview.netlify.app/)

-- Trailing commas in the JSON are not supported.
-If your config doesn't work, remove any extra commas.
 - Drag and drop a .json file anywhere on page to load.
 - Click inside a color array to show color picker.
 - Supports some formatting with `"displayMode": "format"`.